APMG/apmgo-ui/README.md

 1. Run `yarn` to install Javascript dependencies for this project
 2. Run `bin/webpack-dev-server` to run the development server for Webpack

+## Code Structure

+React components in this project will be written using the Redux approach of "Container" and "Presentational" components (also referred to as "Smart" and "Dumb").
+Where possible, container and presentational components will be grouped together in the same file.
+Additionally, components will be grouped together into directories by domain.

+Redux actions and reducers will be grouped together in [Ducks](https://github.com/erikras/ducks-modular-redux) by use case.